 For instance, situating a progression of five reports on a dashboard, where the meaning of the first can’t be completely perceived until the client has moved to the fourth.
 It is a helpless plan as it makes data comprehension difficult.

 Put the main data at the top.
 Place data arranged by importance from left to right and start to finish.
-Ensure that you never need to look across the screen.
-You can change the graph size to empower clear understanding.
+Also, ensure that you never need to look across the screen.
+You can also change the graph size to empower clear understanding.

 5. Use Color Properly

 Use colors of a similar range across the dashboard.
-Try using the shades of similar color inside a single diagram to exhibit varieties.
+Also, try using the shades of similar colors inside a single diagram to exhibit varieties.
 It keeps away from all tones seeking visual consideration.
-Individuals are bound to use your dashboards if they are easy to use and promptly convey the data they need.
+Individuals are also bound to use your dashboards if these dashboards are easy to use and promptly convey the data they need.